Gene Scott (tennis): Tennis career

 Scott's highest U.S. ranking as an amateur was No. 4 in 1963, and he reached as high as World No. 7 in 1967.
 At the time, he was a member of the United States Davis Cup team, and was both teammate and roommate of Arthur Ashe.
 They remained friends, and with Charlie Pasarell and Sheridan Snyder, founded the National Junior Tennis League in 1969.
 He founded the magazine Tennis Week in May 1974.

 In 1963, he won the singles title at the Eastern Grass Court Championships in South Orange after a straight-sets victory in the final against compatriot Marty Riessen.

-Scott made it to the quarterfinals of the French Championships in 1964, defeating Antonio Palafox and Marty Mulligan in a close five sets, but losing the quarterfinal to eventual finalist Pierre Darmon.
+Scott made it to the quarterfinals of the 1964 French Championships in singles, defeating Ron McKenzie, Antonio Palafox, and then Marty Mulligan in a close five sets, but losing the quarterfinal to eventual finalist Pierre Darmon.
 Scott won the Southampton Invitation (Long Island) at the Meadow Club, defeating Michael Sangster, Dennis Ralston, and Charlie Pasarell in long close matches.

 In 1967 Scott won the Eastern Indoor Championships at Waldwick, N.J. defeating Frank Froehling in the final in three straight sets.
 That same season he won the Long Island Championships at Great Neck, N.Y. defeating Dick Stockton and Peter Fishbach.
 At the 1967 U.S. National Championships Scott defeated Tom Gorman, Ron Holmberg in a close five sets, and Owen Davidson in the quarterfinal.
 In the semifinal he lost to the eventual champion John Newcombe.

 Later, Scott remained among the best players in the world in his age group.
 He won the USTA Men's 65 Clay Court Championships held at New Orleans Lawn Tennis Club in 2002.
 He won the USTA Men's 65 Grass Court Championships in September 2004 and the International Tennis Federation's Men's Super-Seniors World Individual Championships in the 65 division a week later.
 Scott also played real tennis at New York City's Racquet and Tennis Club.

 Scott grew up in St. James, New York and played varsity hockey, track, soccer, and tennis at St. Mark's School in Southborough, Massachusetts.

 Scott competed in the Davis Cup in 1963 and 1965, and his 1963 singles and doubles victories helped the United States win the Cup that year.